chnn/like-slack-but-useless/README.md

 Promises.
 So there's three approaches to concurrency in this project—Promises (monadic in nature), the annoying callback API that they wrap, and Go's CSP style goroutines!

+This project does _not_ do many things.
+An improved implementation might:

+- Persist the chat log, and restore it upon first load
+- Ensure that state is consistent across clients
+- Allow users to choose their own username
+- Support multiple chat rooms
+- Implement some form of authentication
+- Use a more sophisticated message format (e.g with images, formatting, etc.)

 ### Running this project locally